teaguejt/cs560_hadoop/README.md

 When invoked using the run script, the stop words will be stored in the working directory as "gen_stop_words.txt" and the inverted index is stored in the working directory as "index.txt".

 ## Test Results
-Included with this assignment are two test text files and a sample inverted index file.
-They are, respectively, test.txt, test1.txt, and test_index.txt.
+Included with this assignment are four test text files and a sample inverted index file.
+They are, respectively, test.txt, test1.txt, test_input.txt, test_output.txt, and test_index.txt.
 These files are mostly nonsensical but demonstrate the operation of the program.

 test.txt contains:
 I want to believe